tlverse/causalglm/README.md

 3. Conditional relative risk (RR) for nonnegative outcomes and a binary treatment.
 (Causal semiparametric log-linear relative-risk regression)
 4. Conditional treatment-specific mean (TSM) for categorical treatments.
 (Only supported nonparametrically with npglm)
 5. Conditional average treatment effect among the treated (CATT) (Only supported nonparametrically with npglm)
-6. Using npglm with lower dimensional formula arguments, you can also learn marginal structural models for the CATE, CATT, TSM and RR.
+6. Using `msmglm`, you can also learn marginal structural models for the CATE, CATT, TSM and RR with nonparametric robustness.

 The semiparametric methods are run using the function `spglm` and the nonparametric methods are run using the function `npglm`.